Frequently Asked Questions

 It is important to come prepared and be able to dress for ANY weather.
 The weather can be unpredictable, and clinics are held rain or shine.
 Participants should bring layers of clothing, hats, boots, and protection from sun, wind, and rain along with them.

-The terrain is very hilly and can be an exciting challenge for many “flat-landers”.
+The terrain is very hilly and can be an exciting challenge form those not used to it.
 Our ranch has many creeks, trees, and rocky areas.
 Some of our ranch horses are barefoot, while others are shod.
 Your horse should be conditioned for hilly terrain and accustomed to other horses and sounds.
 Your horse will be crossing several creeks over the weekend.
-It is helpful if your horse can cross water, but if not, we will help you with that training and can focus on these specific skills on Friday.
+It is helpful if your horse can cross water, but if not, we will help you with that training and can focus on these specific skills on Friday late afternoon, usually before supper.

 How does devil's hole ranch ensure the safety of clinic participants as well as the animals?